TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ![topological sort dag example](./images/TopologicalSortDAG.png)

-itially the vertex with no incoming edges is 4 and edges go from there to vertices 3 and 5.
+initially the vertex with no incoming edges is 4 and edges go from there to vertices 3 and 5.
 After vertex 4 has been removed the edge count for these vertices will each be reduced by 1, so the dictionary will now be

 {1: 1, 2: 2, 3: 0, 5: 1, 6: 1}